Top 5 Benefits of Getting Your Children into GardeningFebruary 21, 2023 • Get Outdoors

 4. Something for the little gourmets

 No garden?
 Don’t worry, you don’t need one to grow your own vegetables or herbs.
 Herbs such as mint, chives, basil, oregano or rosemary can be grown indoors in containers (indoor temperatures are usually good enough for them), in the kitchen or in any sunny room.
 Simply place them in a cosy spot near the window and let your little gardener check on them every day.
 Start with quick-sprouting seeds (such as cress), so that impatient little ones can see the results of their hard work without too much waiting around!

 5. Great way to stay healthy

 Gardening is an amazing mind-body workout for your kids and it’s a fantastic way for them to burn off energy and relieve stress.
 Moreover, growing their own veggies and herbs helps them develop an interest in healthy eating.
 They will be more interested in eating a carrot or a radish they have grown themselves.
 According to the nutritionist, Emma Elia-Shaul, vegetables should make up over half of our meal and growing your own is a delicious way to eat and stay healthy.
-Click here for more handy nutrition tips for children!
+Click here for more nutrition tips for children!